AtienoMboya/airbnb-clone-project/README.md

 ### ⚙️ Admin Dashboard (Optional/Future Feature)
 Provides superusers or staff with tools to monitor platform activity, manage users, and moderate listings or reviews.

+## 🔐 API Security

+Security is a critical component of this platform, especially as it handles sensitive user data, property listings, and financial transactions.
+The following key measures will be implemented to ensure the API is secure and trustworthy:

+### ✅ Authentication
+User identities will be verified using secure methods such as JWT (JSON Web Tokens) or session-based authentication.
+This ensures that only registered users can access protected endpoints, reducing the risk of unauthorized access.

+**Why it matters:**
+Authentication is the first line of defense against impersonation and unauthorized actions.
+It protects user accounts and secures access to personal and transactional data.

+### ✅ Authorization
+Role-based access control (RBAC) will be used to manage permissions for different types of users (e.g., hosts vs. guests).
+API endpoints will be protected to ensure users can only perform actions allowed for their role.

+**Why it matters:**
+Authorization prevents misuse of the system by ensuring users can only access or modify the resources they are permitted to.
+For example, a guest should not be able to edit another user’s property listing.

+### ✅ Rate Limiting
+Rate limiting will be applied to prevent abuse, such as brute-force login attempts or spamming API requests.
+This is especially important for publicly accessible endpoints like authentication and search.

+**Why it matters:**
+Rate limiting protects the API from denial-of-service (DoS) attacks and ensures fair usage for all users.

+### ✅ Data Validation and Sanitization
+All incoming data will be validated and sanitized to prevent injection attacks, malformed input, and accidental data corruption.

+**Why it matters:**
+Proper validation and sanitization prevent common vulnerabilities like SQL injection, XSS (Cross-Site Scripting), and logic errors that could compromise system integrity.

+### ✅ Secure Payment Handling
+Payment endpoints will be secured with HTTPS, and all interactions with the payment gateway will use encrypted tokens and secure APIs.

+**Why it matters:**
+Payments involve sensitive financial data.
+Proper security measures are essential to prevent fraud, protect cardholder information, and comply with standards like PCI-DSS.

+### ✅ HTTPS and Secure Headers
+The entire application will be served over HTTPS, and appropriate security headers (e.g., Content Security Policy, X-Frame-Options) will be set.

+**Why it matters:**
+Encrypting data in transit and enforcing security headers helps prevent man-in-the-middle attacks and other web-based threats.

+---

+Security will be continuously monitored and updated as the project evolves, following industry best practices and guidelines like OWASP Top 10.